 MAY 2017 - There are lots of reasons to celebrate the desert tortoise in May!
 Mojave Max, a tortoise who is Nevada's own version of Punxsutawney Phil, came out of his burrow in April, announcing the unofficial start of spring.
 Ever wonder what it might be like to be a desert tortoise?
-Take a look at the world through Max's eyes.

 We're also launching a four-part speaker series in Las Vegas this month, and the focus of our first talk will be desert tortoises!
 Come hear Jim Moore, a Conservancy scientists who's dedicated his career to protecting and restoring the Mojave Desert for more than 25 years.
 He'll share his expertise in desert habitats and the wildlife that call them home including the many lessons that animals like desert tortoise can teach us about thriving where water is scarce and temperatures range from zero to 120 degrees.

 APRIL 2017 - What better way to welcome spring than with some beautiful flowers blooming in the Mojave Desert?